dinguschan-owo/NautilusOS/README.md

 ## NautilusOS

 NautilusOS is a web based operating system built entirely in html, css, and js and my biggest project yet!!
-boot it up, log in, and mess around like it’s a real desktop — apps, windows, file explorer, taskbar, and more.
+boot it up, log in, and mess around like it’s a real desktop with apps, an app store, windows, a file explorer, taskbar, and more.

 ---